Yrite/Yrite/README.md

 <br />

-Hi, My name is Yuriy
+Hi, I'm Yuriy, an Vurtualization Engineer from Moscow.

 <br />